kineticfire-labs/clojure-collections/README.md

 A trite example: `(not (seq x))` is the [recommended idiom for testing that a sequence is empty](https://clojuredocs.org/clojure.core/empty_q).
 However, `(not-empty? x)` seems much more readable.
 While senior Clojurians readily recognize `(not (seq x))` as asking if `x` is not empty, junior developers may not; in practice, most development teams do not consist of all senior-level Clojure experts.
-Even for senior Clojurians, `(not-empty? x)` reduces the cognitive load after long hours of pouring through many lines of code.
+Even for senior Clojurians, `(not-empty? x)` reduces the cognitive load when quickly scanning through code or after long hours of pouring through many lines of code.

 # Installation